 This rifle cleared countless buildings in Europe, so I’m sure it’d still work for such close-quarters engagements.
 You just need to take some care around corners.
 But even with the National Match sights, my test rifle came up on target quickly.
 It felt like running a 20-inch-barreled shotgun with ghost-ring sights.

-M1 Garand Ammunition
+M1 Garand Ammo

 In keeping with the theme of the test, I only used military-surplus 150-grain FMJ ammunition.
 I used some Greek military-production rounds that came in cloth bandoleers, American-made rounds from the Twin Cities plant and some Korean-made ammo.